-At this time, please make sure you have hole by hole scores for the competitor you were assigned. (after making sure everyone has done so, begin by announcing the name of the first competitor) We're now going to verify the hole by hole scores for(1st Competitor) of of ?
-Ok, (Marker for 1st Competitor) , please read for me the hole by hole score for (1st Competitor) , beginning with the first hole.
-(1st Competitor) , if you have any questions or notice any discrepancy, let us know.
+At this time, please make sure you have hole by hole scores for the competitor you were assigned.

+(after making sure everyone has done so, begin by announcing the name of the first competitor)

+We're now going to verify the hole by hole scores for (1st Co mpetito or) of Hig h Sc hool.
+Wh o kept the sco re for (1 lst Comp etitor) ?

+Ok, (Marker for 1st Competitor), please read for me the hole by hole score for (1st Competitor), beginning with the first hole.
+(1st Competitor), if you have any questions or notice any discrepancy, let us know.

 (1st Competitor), do you agree with those hole by hole scores for the 1st nine?
 Ok, let's continue.
 (Marker for 1st Competitor), please read for me the hole by hole score for the second nine.
 Again, (1st Competitor), if you have any questions or notice any discrepancies, let us know.

 (1st Competitor), do you agree with those hole by hole scores for the second nine?
 Each of you sign the scorecard and turn it into the committee.